Sepura: History

 Sepura originated in the Pye company, founded in Cambridge in 1896.
 William George Pye, a trained instrument maker working at Cambridge University Cavendish Laboratory, set up his own business making scientific instruments.
 He soon built up an international customer base and a reputation for high quality products.

-During the First World War Sepura began developing and manufacturing military equipment but after 1921, business began to slow and Pye turned it's attention to designing the first commercially successful radio – the ‘700 series’.
+During the First World War Sepura began developing and manufacturing military equipment but after 1921, business began to slow and Pye turned its attention to designing the first commercially successful radio – the ‘700 series’.

 Pye also had an interest in television, and in 1930 started developing TV sets and cathode ray tubes.
 The high point of Pye pre-World War II TV development came with the introduction of the Model 915 TV receiver.
 By 1939, a full-scale production line had been set up in Cambridge.

 With the arrival of the Second World War, UK TV broadcasting was suspended, and the production of the 45 MHz Pye Model 915 TV receiver ceased.
 Pye then turned its attention to designing and producing radar and wireless equipment for the British Military.

 As a developer and manufacturer, Pye produced: